 “We Are Broken” is easily the most emotional track off the album.
 The mix of emotional expression and softer music makes this track stand out from its faster, punk-ier album-mates.
 I always love when bands like Paramore do softer songs, because those are always their most beautiful and meaningful songs.
 Lyrically, this song feels like it falls more in line with the band’s more religious side: it’s written as if it’s a prayer.
 This little thing makes the song feel a bit more beautiful and powerful to me.

 IGN wrote that this track “sounds like it was stolen from Panic!
 At the Disco.”
 And it really does–you would think that Paramore covered a song from the latter half of A Fever You Can’t Sweat Out.
 The fact that it’s an original of theirs kind of makes it better to me.
+“Fences” talks about what it’s like to be in the public eye, with everyone watching you all the time, and the facade one has to keep up.
+The song also talks about the “fences” one has to put up between their public and private lives.

 11. Born for This